Psi505/Batch-GUI-Button/README.md

 ## About
-This is a very simple program that can be used in your batch projects as a function to diplay a very enhanced GUI Buttons.
+This is a very simple program that can be used in your batch projects as a function to display a very enhanced GUI Buttons.

  * Follow the example for usage.